nest/nest-simulator/doc/nest-3/cheatsheet.md

 - Slicing
 - Indexing
 - Conversion to and from lists
-- Concatenation of two non-overlapping `GIDCollection`s
+- Concatenation of two non-overlapping `NodeCollection`s
-- Test whether one `GIDCollection` is equal to another (contains the same GIDs)
+- Test whether one `NodeCollection` is equal to another (contains the same GIDs)
 - Test of membership
 - `len()`
 - `get` parameters
 - `set` parameters
-- get spatial parameters on GIDCollections with spatial metadata with`spatial`
+- get spatial parameters on NodeCollections with spatial metadata with`spatial`

 **Example**